-The museum tells the story of the Mendip landscape and its inhabitants, with a large selection of geological and archaeological specimens, and social history artefacts.
+The museum tells the story of the Mendip landscape and its inhabitants.
+There is a large selection of geological and archaeological specimens, and social history artefacts.
 Rooms are organised thematically, with displays and cabinets focusing on a particular subject.

 Click on an image to read more about the room.